Page Control

 CotomyWindow in This Layer

-CotomyWindow is the runtime surface that exposes page-level lifecycle events
+CotomyWindow is the runtime surface that exposes page-level lifecycle events to controllers.
+It handles:

 - Initial load and ready timing